 Make your PC cards

 You will need my list of phonetic components.
 I recommend making physical cards for this, but if you prefer to use an anki deck or app, go for it!
-Take a trip to your local Daiso or 100 Yen shop and buy a set of 130 flash cards, or just buy any firm index cards.
+In fact, a Kanji Code reader, Prashant Tak, has created one here.
+But if you are a crafty type, take a trip to your local Daiso or 100 Yen shop and buy a set of 130 flash cards, or just buy any firm index cards.
 You want them to be thick enough that what you write on one side will not show through on the other side, so experiment with thickness of cards and darkness of pen.
 Pick up a nice, thick nib character writing pen and a couple of thin pens (I like Artline, no referral commission!).

 Front of card